 Background:

 C. neoformans is an opportunistic facultative saprophyte and an important global human pathogen4,5.
 C. neoformans primarily infects immunocompromised individuals, who will have an abnormal lung microbiome, and is one of only a few fungal species that have been shown to cross the blood-brain barrier leading to cryptococcal meningitis that is fatal if left untreated 4,5.
 The onset of the AIDS epidemic in the 1980s was accompanied by a surge in cryptococcosis cases world-wide.
 Antiretroviral therapy and antifungals have reduced the number of fatal cryptococcal meningitis cases, however, it remains a serious concern for the immunocompromised and is a major problem in resource-limited countries, where HIV prevalence is high, and access to health care and appropriate drug regimens is limited.
 A global number of almost 1 million cases of cryptococcal meningitis are estimated to occur with more than 600,000 resulting deaths.4,6 Cryptococcus is prevalent in the environment world-wide and over 70% of cases occur in sub-Saharan Africa.
-However, an outbreak of Cryptococcus gatti in immunocompetent individuals has been reported in North America7–9 and 2 patients in Glasgow were infected and with Cryptococcus in late 2018 where one patient died as a result.
+However, an outbreak of Cryptococcus gattii in immunocompetent individuals has been reported in North America7–9 and 2 patients in Glasgow were infected and with Cryptococcus in late 2018 where one patient died as a result.

 C. neoformans is found in the environment typically associated with pigeon guano, soil and decaying wood.
 It is a free living fungus with no requirement for a mammalian host, however, it is able to adapt, survive and proliferate within mammals to cause disease.
 Inhalation of spore/desiccated yeast cells are postulated to act as infectious propagules as only particles smaller than 5µm in diameter can reach the alveoli.
-The natural ecology and long-term disease progression of C. neoformans is beginning to be characterized, however, there is very little understanding of the early stages of C. neoformans infection.
+The long-term disease progression of C. neoformans is beginning to be characterized, however, there is very little understanding of its natural ecology or the early stages of C. neoformans infection.
 C. neoformans must undergo rapid changes in gene expression to adapt to the alien environment and microbiome of the lung and its ability to alter its transcriptome in response to different environmental stimuli will ensure its survival in different host niches.
 Indeed not many fungi can grow at the human body temperature of 37⁰C, a characteristic virulence factor of C. neoformans and consistent with its role as a human pathogen 10.

-I will examine what happens when this organism reactivates within this alien environment by measuring differential gene expression under different conditions and relating this to the main phenotypic and virulence factor, capsule production.
+I will examine what happens when this organism reactivates within this alien environment by measuring differential gene expression under different conditions and relating this to crucial virulence factors including capsule production.
 Measuring changes in gene expression provides a snapshot of what is happening inside the cell and by doing this over a time course we can follow the metabolic activity within a cell and essentially see what it is planning.
 We can then formulate a hypothesis on the adaptive response/responses required for this accidental pathogen to survive.

 By combining bioinformatics and experimental investigation essential genes can be identified and putative proteins can be characterized.
 However, knowledge of the mRNA expression pattern alone does not necessarily indicate protein function and therefore must be experimentally verified.
-I will apply the CRISPR-Cas 9 system to functionally characterize any genes of interest.
+I will apply the CRISPR-Cas 9 system to functionally characterize critical genes of interest.
 A deep understanding of the transcriptome and gene function in Cryptococcus may elucidate potential targets for drug design.
 New anti-fungal treatments are badly needed as the current therapies were developed over 50 years ago.
 This will require a greater understanding of the basic biology and virulence mechanisms of fungal pathogens.

 Aim 1: What environmental stimuli in the host trigger an acute stress response in C. neoformans?